-The Fund's financial statements for 2022 will be the first annual financial statements to be prepared in compliance with IFRS.
+The Fund's financial statements for 2022 was the first annual financial statements to be prepared in compliance with IFRS.
 The Fund was founded and started its activities on April 20, 2022.
-All transactions performed during the reporting year, assets and liabilities as of December 31, 2022 are presented in accordance with IFRS.
-Taking into account this information, there is no comparative information in the first IFRS financial statements and no reconciliation of equity under National Accounting Regulations (Standards) (ANR(S)) and IFRS, as there are no differences in this regard.
+All transactions performed during the reporting year, assets and liabilities as of December 31, 2023 are presented in accordance with IFRS.